Pied oystercatcher: Description

 This Australian species is easily recognized by the characteristic 5–8 cm long orange-red beak, slender pink legs and black and white plumage.
 With the wings extended, a white wing-stripe is also visible.
 The male and female show little differentiation, except that the males generally sport a shorter, wider beak.

 Habits

 Pied oystercatchers are most commonly observed to feed in pairs, or small flocks, concentrating hunting efforts on a single area along shorelines of rocky beaches.
-Pied oystercatchers feed mainly on bivalve molluscs, such as Paphies elongate and Mactra rufescens, but also take other invertebrates.
+Pied oystercatchers feed mainly on bivalve molluscs, such as Paphies elongata and Mactra rufescens, but also take other invertebrates.
 The techniques they use to break open the shells of the molluscs vary greatly and are thought to be learned behavior.

 They nest in shallow scrapes made in open areas near the shore and produce 2–3 eggs in a typical clutch.
 Each couple protects its nesting area and often uses the same area year after year.
 Like the gulls they share the shore with, oystercatchers will band together to mob a perceived threat.